andykang8099/viral-ancestral/file_list.md

 - __replicase_picornavirus_and_potyvirus_nucleotide_mitovirus_outgroup_aligned.fasta__: 204 aligned nucleotide sequences of the replicase gene of members of the Potyviridae and Picornaviridae family.
 Cryphonectria parasitica mitovirus and Ophiostoma mitovirus 4 (Narnaviridae family) are added as outgroups.
 - __replicase_picornavirus_and_potyvirus_protein_mitovirus_outgroup_aligned.fasta__: 204 aligned amino acid sequences of the replicase gene of members of the Potyviridae and Picornaviridae family.
 Cryphonectria parasitica mitovirus and Ophiostoma mitovirus 4 (Narnaviridae family) are added as outgroups.

+## __5' UTR Files with Mitovirus outgroup__
+(Uploaded Aug 12 2020 to Slack by Helena)
+- __picornaviridae_5UTR_mitovirus_outgroup_aligned.fasta__: 131 aligned nucleotide sequences of the 5' UTR sequence of members of the Picornaviridae family.
+Cryphonectria parasitica mitovirus and Ophiostoma mitovirus 4 (Narnaviridae family) are added as outgroups.
+- __potyviridae_5UTR_mitovirus_outgroup_aligned.fasta__: 154 aligned nucleotide sequences of the 5' UTR sequence of members of the Potyviridae family.
+Cryphonectria parasitica mitovirus and Ophiostoma mitovirus 4 (Narnaviridae family) are added as outgroups.
+- __potyviridae_picornaviridae_5UTR_mitovirus_outgroup_aligned.fasta__: 283 aligned nucleotide sequences of the 5' UTR sequence of members of the Potyviridae family and the Picornaviridae family.
+Cryphonectria parasitica mitovirus and Ophiostoma mitovirus 4 (Narnaviridae family) are added as outgroups.

 # Script/results files
 ## Initial four files
 Analysis of 4 files in `scripts/virus_project_initial_files.Rmd`